garthreckers/Flatell/README.md

 }
 ```

-You can also exclude some classes from loading by adding a string of the namespace and class to the $exlude property.
+You can also exclude some classes from loading by adding a string of the namespace and class to the $exclude property.

 ``` PHP
 ...